 However, family members do not necessarily have the right to file a claim for wrongful death in New York.
 Rather, a personal representative of the deceased must file the claim on their behalf.
 In theory, the personal representative acts as a substitute for the victim in filing a wrongful death lawsuit against the person that caused their death.

-In addition to damages for any losses suffered by the deceased person’s estate, a New York wrongful death claim may seek damages for losses suffered by the deceased individual’s beneficiaries, heirs, or devisees.
-If damages are awarded, the personal representative is treated by the court as if he or she holds the damages award in trust for the surviving family members to whom the proceeds belong.
+In addition to damages for any losses suffered by the deceased person’s estate, a New York wrongful death claim obtain compensation for the deceased individual’s beneficiaries, heirs, or devisees.
+The personal representative is responsible for giving out the award to the surviving family members of the deceased.